tellernotfound/synergy-server-docker/README.md

 * In docker compose add `user: 1000:1001` above ports.

-If you wish to run it with a different UID/GID than your own you will need to change the ownership of the directory that is being bind: `chown UID:GID palworld/` or by changing the permissions for all other: `chmod o=rwx palworld/`
+If you wish to run it with a different UID/GID than your own you will need to change the ownership of the directory that is being bind: `chown UID:GID synergy/` or by changing the permissions for all other: `chmod o=rwx synergy/`

-#### Using helm chart

-The official helm chart can be found in a seperate repository, [palworld-server-chart](https://github.com/Twinki14/palworld-server-chart)

 ### Environment variables